Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 This isn’t to say that other Ruby frameworks are lower in quality than Rails.
 Quite the opposite, actually—they were built to respond to very specific use cases and often outperform Rails in these instances.

 Rails, however, will be a good fit for the majority of projects that call for using a Ruby framework.
-It also increased productivity and helped developers deliver MVPs and startup apps much faster, which is why many Ruby on Rails agencies recommend RoR for startups today.
+It also increased productivity and helped developers deliver MVPs and startup apps much faster, which is why many Ruby on Rails developers recommend RoR for startups today.

-Having delivered over 30 RoR projects since 2010, we know Rails inside and out.
+Having delivered over 30 RoR projects since 2010, we know Rails development inside and out.
 Take a look at one of our Ruby projects.

-Ruby on Rails Revolutionized the Web Developer World
+How Ruby on Rails Transformed Web Development

 With Django, Python’s most popular Web framework released the same year, Rails propagated the use of the MVC pattern and good development practices, such as the DRY principle.

-The Rails way of web development unshackled devs from the tedious parts of the coding, freeing them up to focus on the business features and logic of the app.
+The rails development approach unshackled devs from the tedious parts of coding, freeing them up to focus on the business features and logic of the app.
+It also increased productivity and helped them deliver MVPs and startup apps much faster.

 Almost an urban legend by now, the myth of RoR’s demise is the product of many misconceptions that grew around the framework and the language it’s based on.